Tremors and horocycle dynamics on the moduli space of translation surfaces: Introduction

 In this paper we examine the degree to which such regular behavior might hold for the $U$-action or horocycle flow on strata.
 We give examples showing that, with respect to orbit-closures and the asymptotic behavior of individual orbits, the $U$-action on $\HH$ has features which are absent in homogeneous dynamics.

 In order to set the stage for this comparison we first recall some results about the dynamics of unipotent flows on homogeneous spaces.
-Special cases of these results were proved by several authors and in complete generality the results were proved in celebrated work of Ratner (see \cite{morris book} for a survey, and for the definitions used in the statement below).
+Special cases of these were proved by several authors and the results were proved in complete generality in celebrated work of Ratner (see \cite{morris book} for a survey, and for the definitions used in the statement below).

 \begin{thm}[Ratner] \name{thm: Ratner} Let $G$ be a connected Lie group, $\Gamma$ a lattice in $G$, $X=G/\Gamma$, and $U = \{u_s: s \in \R\}$ a one-parameter Ad-unipotent subgroup of $G$. \begin{enumerate}\item For any $x \in X$, $\overline{Ux}= Hx$ is the orbit of a group $H$ satisfying $U \subset H \subset G$, and $Hx$ is the support of an $H$-invariant probability measure $\mu_x$. \item Any $x \in X$ is {\em generic for $\mu_x$,} i.e.